About Bishop Wellington Boone

 Many Christian leaders of this generation have been inspired by Bishop Wellington Boone as he has taught and preached in churches, national conferences, college ministries, and major stadium events based on the principles of Christ-likeness that undergird his life.

 Bold Author Tackling the Issues.
-His latest book Black Self-Genocide: What Black Lives Matter Won’t Say is already having an impact.
+His 2016 book Black Self-Genocide: What Black Lives Matter Won’t Say has had an impact on people of all races as they consider the biblical perspective.
 Watch this national television interview on Fox & Friends.

 George Barna and Christian statesman Bishop Harry Jackson, Jr., have called Bishop Wellington Boone one of the 17 most influential Black Americans of the 20th Century because of his leadership in racial reconciliation and his effectiveness in unifying people of all races across dividing lines.

-People have a longing for unity.
+Christians have a longing for unity instead of divisions.
 Twenty years ago, during a Promise Keepers meeting in Indianapolis, he declared before 70,000 mostly White men, “We are one!”
 Wave after wave of applause and celebration followed.

 In another breakthrough move of God, he washed the feet of Dallas Pastor Tony Evans at a Promise Keepers pastors’ meeting in Atlanta before 40,000 pastors to emphasize the need to resolve disunity among Black Americans, which he also teaches about in his book Black Self-Genocide and in this blog post.

 FOIC and International Development of Churches, Bible Schools, and Learning Centers.
 Bishop Boone is the founder and chief prelate of the Fellowship of International Churches, a cross-cultural, global network of bishops, pastors, missionaries, and Bible-based churches and Bible schools.
-Thousands of churches and Bible schools that he and his 12 bishops oversee are located in Georgia, Mississippi, Missouri, North Carolina, Virginia, Wisconsin, as well as other states and several nations in Africa.
+Thousands of churches and Bible schools that he and his bishops oversee are located in Georgia, Mississippi, Missouri, North Carolina, Virginia, Wisconsin, as well as other states and nations in Africa, Asia, and Europe.

 In 2001 in South Africa with his daughter Nicole he established a missionary outreach providing supplemental Learning Centers for the children of Kurland, near Port Elizabeth, South Africa, called Goshen International.
 Since that time, the Goshen team has dramatically improved the lives of Black and Colored children and their families by supporting their entire educational experience from the early years through college.